_edited.jpg)

 -

-Through affinity mapping using interview and survey data, I identified competency gaps in the Active Listening, Empathy, and Self Advocacy.
-While there is an awareness of the importance of the topic, there is a lack of exposure and resources on the topic, which affects the ability and confidence in navigating conflict.
+Through affinity mapping using interview and survey data, I identified competency gaps in categories of Active Listening, Empathy, and Self-Advocacy.
+While there was an awareness of the importance of conflict resolution, there was a lack of exposure and resources on the topic, which affected the ability and confidence to navigate conflict.

 Learner Analysis